kaorahi/lizgoban/README.md

-# LizGoban - Attachable Leela Zero GUI
+# LizGoban - Leela Zero visualizer

 LizGoban is an analysis tool of the game Go with [Leela Zero](https://github.com/gcp/leela-zero).